-People assume that investors know everything.
-We are smart people, but I meet founders in different industry verticals every day of the week and I don’t have the in depth knowledge of their sectors that they do.
-I just have indicators as to what a good opportunity looks like; and my bias and intuition towards an investment.
-So we need to be connected to other entrepreneurs to do our job.
+People assume that investors know everything .
+They are smart people, but we meet founders in different industry verticals every day of the week and don’t have the in depth knowledge of their sectors that they do.
+We just have indicators as to what a good opportunity looks like; and certain bias and intuition towards an investment.

 Whenever investors come from operating backgrounds or have been entrepreneurs themselves, they bring huge value.
-Start-ups go through tricky times as they grow; and having someone on the board who has done it before and won’t lose their cool is of huge value to an entrepreneur.
+Start-ups go through tricky times as they grow; and having someone on the board who has done it before and won’t lose their cool and can help the founder navigate the obstacles is of huge value to an entrepreneur.

 There is also greater diversity of thought when people from different backgrounds come together as investors.
 It lessens conformity, groupthink and bias.
-When bias builds up in an organisation, it can hugely impact investment performance.
+When bias builds up in investment team, it can hugely impact investment performance.

 It’s interesting that you mention your big company background.
 Instinctively, it makes sense to bring in investors who have been through the painful journey of entrepreneurship; but you are bringing knowledge of what it’s like to play against, or sell to, the big boys…